Jonathan SCARLETTAssistant Professor

 - Information-theoretic limits of statistical inference and learning problems

-- Off-the-shelf Bayesian optimization
+- High-dimensional Bayesian optimization

 - Adaptive algorithms for group testing and pooled data